hussain-shariff/hussain-shariff/README.md

 ![](https://activity-graph.herokuapp.com/graph?username=aniket762&theme=react-dark&hide_border=true&area=true)

-- 🔭 I’m currently working on developing coding skills
+- 🔭 I’m a MERN stack dev
 - 🌱 I’m currently focusing on backend development
 - 👯 I’m looking to collaborate on Github
 - 🥅 2023 Goals: Be a better human
-- 📬 How to reach me: https://twitter.com/hussainshariff_
+- 📬 How to reach me: hussainshariff444@gmail.com
 - ⚡ Oneday I will make it happen

 </br>